Skip to contents

 #> [11] "soil_temperature_max" "soil_temperature_min"

-Once the candidate pool of variables is selected, we use collinear::collinear() to select a non-redundant subset by prioritizing predictors by their predictive power for the response.
+We apply collinear::collinear() to select a non-redundant subset of predictors by prioritizing predictors by their predictive power for the response.

 trees_selection <- collinear::collinear(